jpoehls/zduck.com/_posts/2012/2012-06-23-powershell-batch-files-exit-codes.md

 Notice that we got the correct exit code this time, but our error output didn't include as much detail.
 Specifically, we didn't get the line number of the error like we were getting in the previous tests.
 So it isn't a perfect workaround.

 **Remember.** Use `-Command` instead of `-File` whenever possible.
-If for some reason you must use `-File`, or your script needs to support being run that way, then use the trap workaround above.
+If for some reason you must use `-File` or your script needs to support being run that way, then use the trap workaround above.

-_Note: This was tested under PowerShell v2, on Windows 7 (x64)._
+_Note: This was tested in PowerShell v2, on Windows 7 (x64)._

 ## Batch files